 The environmental degradation and declines in the fisheries hurts them economically, but it also hurts them culturally.
 Fishing is a big part of what they do.
 And when fishing declines it’s bad for their culture, too.

-NC State: How did this affect the culture of the people of Andros?
+TA: How did this affect the culture of the people of Andros?

 Peterson: Because the fisheries were degraded, the people lost the ability to walk out and grab their food from the ocean.
 The conch and lobster can only be found in deeper water now.
 They lost the cultural value tied into sharing food in the community.
 They lost the independence they had from having their own gardens and being able to fish.
 What they would have gained from modernization – a good hospital, access to education and mobility – they kind of missed out on.
 They can travel to Nassau and find these things.
 It’s a situation where if their kids want opportunity, they leave Andros.

-NC State: Did modernization bring about improvements?
+TA: Did modernization bring about improvements?

 Casola: They’re building BAMSI, the Bahamas Agriculture and Marine Science Institute.
 There are expanding educational opportunities on north Andros, and they’re making improvements in fisheries regulation enforcement.
 There’s definitely an opportunity to do better on that enforcement side, and potentially convert their fishing styles to a more sustainable practice.